 A common standard within the pension fund industry is to calculate performance on a four-year cycle and, where possible, on a 10-year cycle.
 These longer-term measures have greater relevance and lower volatility than a one-year measurement.
-Over the period 2017-2020, the Plan averaged an annual return of 6.9%, compared to the benchmark average of 8.7%.
-Over the past 10 years, the Plan has averaged an annual return of 7.5% compared to the benchmark of 8.5%.
+The largest contributor to the Plan's four-year underperformance (5.8%), compared to the benchmark (6.4%), was the Plan's 35% allocation to global low volatility equity during 2020.
+The Plan's manager for this asset class experienced significant underperformance in 2020 as the global pandemic impacted markets (negative 11.3% compared to the benchmark of 14.2%).
+In 2021, the manager's performance was stronger than the prior year, matching the benchmark return of 17.5%.
+In April 2022, the Board discontinued the Plan's allocation to global low volatility equity.
+Over the past 10 years, the Plan has averaged an annual return of 7.3% compared to the benchmark of 7.3%.